Skip to main content

 Period

-From 16 to 27 January 2023, with students present in Povo (Trento), PLUS a 3-hour follow up workshop online (date to be scheduled).
+From 16 to 27 January 2023, with students present in Povo (Trento), PLUS a compulsory 3-hour follow-up workshop online (time to be scheduled) on 23 March 2023 during the Biophysics Week 2023 (time to be confirmed).

 Location